denismarini/generative-ai-study-notes/README.md

 1. [**Gemini**](https://gemini.google.com/app)

 ## Generative AI Study Notes

-Welcome to the **Generative AI Study Notes repository**!
-This is a meticulously organized collection of educational materials dedicated to exploring and deepening knowledge in the field of generative artificial intelligence (AI).
-As we study and research generative AI, we aim to gather and organize information deemed important for skill development, selecting competencies, sharing examples, and presenting experiment results.
-This repository is designed to assist anyone who wants to learn, delve deeper, and effectively apply generative AI technologies in a structured manner.
+# Welcome to the Generative AI Study Notes Repository!

+This repository is a collection of educational materials gathered while studying generative artificial intelligence (AI).
+In a field that is always changing like generative AI, staying updated with key information is crucial for building skills, choosing competencies, sharing examples, and showing experimental results.

-We welcome contributions from anyone interested, whether from their academic pursuits, professional work, or personal passion.
-Please feel free to submit pull requests to share your insights and findings.
+This repository is helpful for anyone who wants to learn, dive deeper, and effectively use generative AI technologies in a structured way.
+It covers a wide range of topics, from high-level concepts that are easy for beginners and quickly applicable, like prompting, to technical fundamentals like neural networking.

+Whether you are a beginner or an experienced professional, this repository aims to provide valuable resources to support your study in the world of generative AI and to share your study materials with others.

 ## Generative AI Glossary ##
-To get started, check out our fantastic [Generative AI Glossary](doc/Generative%20AI%20Glossary.md) for key terms and concepts.
+To get started, check out the [Generative AI Glossary](doc/Generative%20AI%20Glossary.md) for key terms and concepts.

 <p align="center">
  <img src="gallery/umarell.png" width="80"/>